Kaahumanu Plaza

 No analysis available

-I searched the public remarks for 'elevator', 'elevators', '4 elevators', 'four elevators' and related terms.
-There are no statements about the number of elevators, and no current numeric value was provided, so the number of elevators is unknown.
+I searched all public remarks for 'elevator', 'elevators', numeric mentions (e.g., '4 elevators', 'four elevators'), and related phrases but found no references.
+Because there is no explicit statement in the remarks and no reliable numeric current value available, I cannot determine the number of elevators and will not guess.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.